Fall 2016 Enrollment

 |Student-run film society|

-Mount Union excels at providing an optimal combination of theoretical appreciation and practical preparation, which is vital to success in today’s rapidly changing world.
+Mount Union excels at providing an optimal combination of theoretical appreciation and practical preparation, both of which are vital to success in today’s rapidly changing world.
 The University’s stellar faculty, many of whom have received their educations from world-class institutions, put student learning and success first.

-Mount Union’s First-Year Seminar (FYS), part of the Integrative Core, explores a range of unexpected topics, ultimately aimed at its goal to help new students find their footing.
-These courses expose new students to the expectations of college-level work and assist in the development of skills they need to succeed.
+Mount Union’s First-Year Seminar (FYS), part of the Integrative Core, explores a range of unexpected topics with an ultimate goal to help new students find their footing.
+These courses expose new students to the expectations of college-level work while assisting in the development of skills they need to succeed.
 During the course, new students make immediate connections with their peers as well as with a professor who mentors them throughout their first semester.

 Written and Oral Communication (WOC) Program